aloktripathi1/vehicle-parking-app/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any queries or support, please contact:
-- Email: support@parkease.in
-- Phone: +91 77059-76390
-- Address: Tower B, Sector 63, Noida, UP – 201301

 ## Acknowledgments

 - Bootstrap for the frontend framework